For additional information about important dates and times, please consult the Rotman HUB.

 Associate Director, Global Executive MBA for Healthcare and Life Sciences: Gustavo Luna

-Program Manager, Global Executive MBA for Healthcare and Life Sciences: Lars Fonteyne
+Program Manager, Global Executive MBA for Healthcare and Life Sciences and Graduate Diploma in Professional Accounting: Lars Fonteyne

 Director, Recruiting and Admissions: Shawn Park